 The Town of Creston offers a \$50 rebate for every CSA approved ultra low flow toilet that is installed.
-The Ultra Low Flow Toilet Rebate Application Forms are also available on the Town website, within the Water Conservation tab.
+The Ultra Low Flow Toilet Rebate Application Forms are also available on the Town website (www.creston.ca) > Our Community > Environment > Water Restrictions > Water Conservation Tips and What You Can Do to Help.